-6.9 The Board will normally meet in public session, although members may retire into private session to consider their decision.
+6.9 The Board will normally meet in public session, although in exceptional circumstances members may retire into private session to consider their decision.
+The Convenor may also consider hearing an application in private if an applicant's personal sensitive information is likely to be discussed, with agreement from Board members.